Tim-Liam-Hill/Acid/README.md

 #### Functions

 *Wow, this language sounds a lot like a [Turing-Tarpit](https://esolangs.org/wiki/Turing_tarpit)...*  hold that thought.
 There are some cool features to this language that help make it (slightly) more convenient than an actual Turing machine.
-An example of this are functions!
-Yes, that's right, you can define functions in this programming language!
+An example of this are functions - yes, that's right, you can define functions in this programming language!
 Functions are defined by having a pair of 'start-function' tags and matching 'end-function' tags both with the same associated function name (the function body is the contents that appears between these tags).
 You can define functions within functions, and the scope of these functions is tied to the previous function it was declared in.
 Just keep in mind the following: function names can't contain the below certain codons:

 * AAA
 * TTT